mad-lab-fau/tpcp/docs/guides/algorithms_pipelines_datasets.rst

         ...

-If multiple algorithms can be used equivalently (e.g. two algorithms to detect R-Peaks in an ECG signal), you should ensure that the interface of the algorithms is identical or at least as similar as possible, so that your gluing code requires minimal modification when changing algorithms.
+If multiple algorithms can be used equivalently (e.g. two algorithms to detect R-Peaks in an ECG signal), you should ensure that the interfaces of the algorithms are identical or at least as similar as possible, so that your gluing code requires minimal modification when changing algorithms.
-To make this idea of a shared interface easier, we represent Algorithms as classes in tpcp.
+To make this idea of a shared interface easier, we represent Algorithms as classes in tpcp that get all there algorithm specific configuration via the init.

 .. note::
     **Algorithms** are simple classes that get configuration parameters during initialisation and that have an "action"